neovim/neovim/BUILD.md

 ### How to build static binary (on Linux)

-1. Use a linux distribution which uses musl C. We will use Alpine Linux but any distro with musl should work. (glibc does not support dynamic linking)
+1. Use a linux distribution which uses musl C. We will use Alpine Linux but any distro with musl should work. (glibc does not support static linking)
 2. Run make passing the `STATIC_BUILD` variable: `make CMAKE_EXTRA_FLAGS="-DSTATIC_BUILD=1"`

 In case you are not using Alpine Linux you can use a container to do the build the binary: